ARTICLE 1 – NAME AND PURPOSE

 ARTICLE 3 - COMPOSITION

-Initially, the PAB shall be comprised of ten representatives, five members and five alternates, who broadly represent the diversity of the UCM community.
+The PAB shall be chaired by the Vice Chancellor for Student Affairs and Engagement and comprise five additional members who broadly represent the diversity of the UCM community.
 The PAB shall include:

-The following entities will be solicited for nominations for representation on the PAB:
+The following entities will be solicited to conduct a broad call for nominees from their constituencies for representation on the PAB:

-The Chancellor, Chancellor designee or PAB Administrative Advisory Group members may add additional members as needed.
+The Chancellor or designee or PAB Administrative Advisory Group members may add additional members as needed.

 ARTICLE 5 – TERMS

-Initially, the inaugural PAB members and alternates will serve for a two year term.
-In order to maintain institutional knowledge at the conclusion of their term, some members’ and alternates’ terms may be extended, and former alternates may be given the opportunity serve as members.
-The Vice Chancellor, Division of Equity, Justice & Inclusive Excellence will work with the various entities to maintain both a member and an alternate representative and develop a pipeline of candidates in the event that a member or alternate can no longer serve on the PAB.
+PAB members will serve for a one-year term.
+In order to maintain institutional knowledge at the conclusion of their term, some members’ terms may be extended.
+The PAB Chair will coordinate with the entities to maintain membership in the event that a member can no longer serve on the PAB.

 ARTICLE 6 – OFFICERS